-The consistory informs you with sorrow that a non-communicant member, who was by baptism incorporated into the Christian Church, has become guilty of sin against the \\\\\ commandment(s).
+First Announcement Beloved in the Lord: The consistory informs you with sorrow that a non-communicant member, who was by baptism incorporated into the Christian Church, has become guilty of sin against the commandment(s).
 In spite of several earnest admonitions, there is no evidence of repentance.
 Therefore the consistory, to its great sorrow, is now obliged to proceed to public discipline.
 We therefore make this known to you and seriously exhort you to pray to the Lord that He may bring this member of the body to repentance.

-Second Announcement

-The consistory has previously informed you that a non-communicant member has become guilty of sin against the \\\\\ commandment(s).
+Sacand Announcement Second Announcement Beloved in the Lord: The consistory has previously informed you that a non-communicant member has become guilty of sin against the commandment(s).
 In spite of continued admonitions and instruction no true repentance has become apparent.
 On the contrary, all admonitions remained fruitless.
 The only result was a further hardening of heart and a continued wilful disobedience to the covenant of God.
-Therefore, having obtained the concurring advice of classis, we now with sorrow make known to you the name of the unrepentant member, namely \\\\\\ (name).
-Unless he (she) repents, the consistory will be obliged to excommunicate this brother (sister) from the communion of the church on \\\\\\ (date).
+Therefore, having obtained the concurring advice of classis, we now with sorrow make known to you the name of the unrepentant member, namely (name).
+Unless he (she) repents, the consistory will be obliged to excommunicate this brother (sister) from the communion of the church on (date).
 We exhort you to admonish this member with affection and to pray to the Lord for his (her) conversion.
+The Excommunication Beloved in the Lord Jesus Christ: